fumes/fumes.jekyll/_posts/2019-04-08-Christina-Pataialii-at-Tim-Melville.md

 In a review of Pataialii’s critically acclaimed 2018 exhibition, Solid Gold, at Te Tuhi, ArtAsiaPacific writer Wei Hao Qi described the artist’s imagery as not only highlighting the sociocultural narratives that exclude certain groups, but also as being an exploration of diversity, community and the contemporary politics of nationalism.

->"To stand close to them in the boxy exhibition space was to fall into them, to have every painting reduced to whatever part was closest to you at the time..." _Christina Pataialii_

 {% responsive_image path: uploads/2019/04/190410_photo_rokma_christina_pataialii_05.jpg %}